 When students do not make adequate progress toward graduation, the college has three categories to signal this: "academic warning," "academic probation," and "academic dismissal."

-Students will be placed on academic warning if one of the following occurs:
+Students will be issued an academic warning if one of the following occurs:

-The academic record of students who remain academic warning for more than one semester will be reviewed for possible placement on academic probation.
+The academic record of students who are issued an academic warning for more than one semester may be reviewed for possible placement on academic probation.

 Students will be placed on academic probation when their cumulative GPA falls below the minimum listed here: